Gurdeep475/A2D-Challenge/README.md

 1. Create a new user
 2. Login with the new user
 3. Get the token from the response
-4. Set the token in the Authorization header as Bearer <token> for every request
+4. Set the token in the Authorization header as "Bearer token" for every request

 # Authenication API
 1. /auth/login - POST - Login with username and password